Current Repo Rate: 2022_WC

 RepoRateMeaning-WC

-The current repo rate today is 6.50%*, according to the latest announcement by the Reserve Bank of India (RBI), made on June 8, 2023, which keeps the repo rate unchanged as The Monetary Policy Committee (MPC) unanimously decided.
+As per the announcement made by the Reserve Bank of India (RBI) on 07 June 2024, the current Repo Rate is 6.50%*, which keeps the Repo Rate unchanged as the Monetary Policy Committee (MPC) unanimously decided.

-The reverse repo rate stands unchanged at 3.35%.
+The Reverse Repo Rate stands unchanged at 3.35%.
 The Bank Rate and the Marginal Standing Facility (MSF) rate have changed to 6.75%.
 The Standing Deposit Facility Rate is 6.25%.
-But what does the repo rate actually mean?
+To learn more about the Repo Rate, read on.

 Meaning of Repo Rate_WC

-To understand Repo Rate meaning better, here is a breakup of the words.
-The word ‘repo’ is derived from the phrases ‘Repurchasing Option’, or ‘Repurchasing Agreement’.
-Repo rate refers to the rate at which commercial banks borrow money from the RBI against security and bond collaterals.
+To understand the meaning of Repo Rate, here is the breakup of the words.
+The word ‘Repo’ is derived from the phrases ‘Repurchasing Option’, or ‘Repurchasing Agreement’.
+Repo Rate refers to the rate at which commercial banks borrow funds from the RBI against security and bond collaterals.
 The assets are later repurchased from the apex bank at a predetermined price, as the name indicates.
-Similarly, when the RBI borrows from commercial banks, the interest charges are known as the reverse repo rate.
+Similarly, when the RBI borrows from commercial banks, the interest charges are known as the Reverse Repo Rate.

-Commercial banks resort to borrowing from the RBI to tide over a fund crisis, seeking short-terms loans, sometimes over a span of just 24 hours.
+Commercial banks resort to borrowing from the RBI to tide over a fund crisis, seeking short-term loans, sometimes over a span of just 24 hours.

 RepoRateWork_WC